-The new seriousness of Amsterdam | CNN
+Opinion: The new seriousness of Amsterdam

 The narrow, cobble-stoned streets are still buzzing with bicycles, but the riders are almost all Dutch.
 Gone are the swarms of tourists in yellow or red-painted rental bikes, pedaling uneasily and stopping suddenly, disruptively, for snapshot of one of the distinctive 17th century Dutch houses lining the old canals.

-The new seriousness of Amsterdam is visible in this year’s celebration of LGBTQ Pride Week.
-Amsterdam’s Pride is like nothing else on Earth.
-In non-pandemic times, the city is festooned with colors, and everyone turns out for the irresistible, exuberant Canal Pride parade, with resplendently decorated boats carrying groups of celebrants and playing loud dance music.
+The new seriousness of Amsterdam is visible in this year's celebration of LGBTQ Pride Week.
+Amsterdam's Pride is like nothing else on Earth.
+In non-pandemic times, the city is festooned with colors, and everyone turns out for the irresistible, exuberant Canal Pride parade

+, with resplendently decorated boats carrying groups of celebrants and playing loud dance music.
 This time, there is no parade.
-But the rainbow flags are everywhere, and in the weightier atmosphere, the flags of countries where LGBT status is still a crime fly from lampposts, draped with a black ribbon.
+But the rainbow flags

+are everywhere, and in the weightier atmosphere, the flags of countries where LGBT status is still a crime fly from lampposts

 The Dutch authorities are making progress with the pandemic.
-After many missteps, a slow vaccine rollout, and a mind-boggling rush to reopen, the latest spike in cases is easing after the government apologized and reinstated restrictions.
-Vaccinations are now moving fast, little over half the population is fully vaccinated.
-And, in a promising sign, nearly 90% of the people say they either have been or plan to get vaccinated.
+After many missteps, a slow vaccine rollout, and a mind-boggling rush to reopen

+, the latest spike in cases is easing after the government apologized and reinstated

+restrictions.
+Vaccinations are now moving fast, little over half the population is fully vaccinated

 Like in several countries, far-right politicians tried to exploit the pandemic.
-The country saw ugly disturbances against lockdowns.
+The country saw ugly disturbances

+against lockdowns.
 But tensions have now subsided.
-(With no scheduled elections any time soon, there’s not much to gain at the moment.)
+(With no scheduled elections any time soon, there's not much to gain at the moment.)

 Most people are not wearing masks, but many establishments restrict the number of people they let inside.
 My neighborhood coffee bean store, founded in 1826, allows only two shoppers at the same time.